-21. Assignment and Rotation of Committee Members
+22. Assignment and Rotation of Committee Members

 The Nominating and Governance Committee is responsible for making recommendations to the Board with respect to the assignment of directors to various committees and with respect to the Chairs of each committee.
-After reviewing the Nominating and Governance Committee's recommendations, the Board shall be responsible for appointing the Chairs and members to the committees on an annual basis.
+After reviewing the Nominating and Governance Committee's recommendations, the Board shall be responsible for appointing the Chairs and members to the committees on an annual basis or more often as needed.